 The terminal is one of the major features of the Linux operating system.
 It is a text-based interface that controls the computer running on Linux OS.
 It helps Linux-operated computers to complete any tasks or operate with the help of commands or texts.
 In the Linux operating system, the terminal is one of the most effective and widely used methods to accomplish desired tasks without the need to write codes.

 You can also use an online terminal for your Linux system.
-I recommend seeing this elaborate review on Cyberghost VPN to know about how VPNs can solve many Linux security issues when surfing online.
+I recommend seeing this VPN software to know about how VPNs can solve many Linux security issues when surfing online.
 Comparatively, Linux is a secure operating system but you can make it more secure with the help of a VPN as they provide strong security so you browse safely as well as anonymously.

 Due to its several benefits and effectiveness, companies like Apple changed their foundation to Unix and gained the Bash and Z shell, Moreover, Microsoft developed its own open-source command line known as PowerShell.